ddev/ddev/docs/content/users/install/performance.md

 ### Enabling Mutagen

+!!! warning "Do not separately install mutagen"

-**You do not need to separately install mutagen.
+    Do not separately install the mutagen binary.
 It's better if you don't have it installed.
-DDEV does the installation and upgrades when needed.**
+DDEV does the installation and upgrades when needed.

 To begin using Mutagen, just `ddev stop` and then `ddev config --mutagen-enabled` and start the project again.
 If the mutagen binary needs to be downloaded, it will be downloaded automatically.